keboola/connection-docs/transformations/teradata/index.md

 * TOC
 {:toc}

-[Teradata Vantage™](https://www.teradata.com/) is the connected multi-cloud data platform for enterprise analytics that unifies everything—data lakes, data warehouses, analytics, and new data sources and types.
+[Teradata Vantage™](https://www.teradata.com/) is the connected multi-cloud data platform for enterprise analytics that unifies everything — data lakes, data warehouses, analytics, and new data sources and types.
 Latest version 17.10 is currently supported.

 ## Example
 To create a simple Teradata transformation, follow these steps: